polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/how-to-upgrade-validator.md

 ## Prerequisites

-Before continuining with this guide, ensure you have:
+Before continuing with this guide, ensure you have:

 <!--TODO: what should I have already read/done/installed before I go on? -->

+- A fully working validator setup, including all necessary binaries in accordance to [How to Validate](todo:add-link)
+- The capacity on your VPS to start a secondary validator for the upgrade process

 ## Key Components